 Self Stretches for Knee Extension Range of Motion

 Two of the first stretches that I give patients following surgery are simple self stretches for knee extension.
-The basic version simple has the patient applying a stretch into extension by pushing their distal thigh.
-The second and slightly more advanced version, has the patient press down on their distal thigh while using a towel around the foot to pull up and simultaneously stretch the hamstrings.
+The basic version simply has the patient applying a stretch into extension by pushing their distal thigh.
+The second and slightly more advanced version has the patient press down on their distal thigh while using a towel around the foot to pull up and simultaneously stretch the hamstrings.

 Similar to how we assess knee extension range of motion, you will want to use some sort of wedge under the heel to assure that you are restoring full motion.

 Low Load Long Duration Stretching for Knee Extension Range of Motion